 - Select a file with a .style extension.
 This updates the style guide in your current document.

-Note: Importing a style guide replaces the existing styles and cannot be undone.
+Note: Importing a style guide replaces the existing styles and can't be undone.
 You can edit styles after import.